adisor86/poc/Readme.md

 **Notes:**
 * I also created a generic TestSuite class - **TestSuiteGrouping.java** - from where both UI & API tests can be triggered - as default there are enabled the SmokeUiSuite & APiTests.
+* For API tests, I added the dependency between tests on purpose, in the sense of just re-using the userId created via the post for the rest of the methods; please make sure you'll **execute all these tests in at the same time** and not one by one in isolation, otherwise you'll might have failures
 * I know that in the assessment it was requested to have also the CI execution resolved, but I did not consider it for the moment, mainly due to time constraint; up until now I used Jenkins (both on premise and hyeprloop) in order to trigger the test execution; we may discuss about the approach I had in a follow-up session (if any); also, I know that there are plenty of other options to choose from, and most probably on a quick search, I would have found something to quickly integrate, but for the moment my time did not allow that (I already spent quite some time on developing this framework froms scratch :))

 ##C2.3 Steps to run Performance scenarios